Taking Sides (film)

-Taking Sides (German title Taking Sides - Der Fall Furtwängler) is a 2001 German-French-Austrian-British biographical drama film directed by István Szabó and starring Harvey Keitel and Stellan Skarsgård.
+Taking Sides (German title Taking Sides – Der Fall Furtwängler, i. e.
+The Furtwängler case) is a 2001 German-French-Austrian-British biographical drama film directed by István Szabó and starring Harvey Keitel and Stellan Skarsgård.
 The story is set during the period of denazification investigations conducted in post-war Germany after the Second World War, and it is based on the real interrogations that took place between a U.S. Army investigator and the musical conductor Wilhelm Furtwängler, who had been charged with serving the Nazi regime.
 It is based on the 1995 play of the same title by Ronald Harwood.

 The film was shot on location in Germany with the dialogue in German and English, although in the version released in the US and the UK the dialogue is only in English.

 Plot

 In Berlin at the end of World War II, Wilhelm Furtwängler (Stellan Skarsgård) is conducting Beethoven's 5th Symphony when yet another Allied air raid stops the performance.
 A minister in the Nazi government comes to Furtwängler's dressing room to advise him that he should go abroad, and escape the war.
 The film then jumps to some time after the Allied victory.
-U.S. Army General Wallace (R. Lee Ermey) tasks Major Steve Arnold (Harvey Keitel) with "getting" Furtwängler at his denazification hearing: "Find Wilhelm Furtwängler guilty.
+U.S. Army General Wallace (R. Lee Ermey) tells Major Steve Arnold (Harvey Keitel) to "get" Furtwängler at his denazification hearing: "Find Wilhelm Furtwängler guilty.
 He represents everything that was rotten in Germany".

 Arnold gets an office with Lt.
 David Wills (Moritz Bleibtreu), a German-American Jew, and Emmaline Straube (Birgit Minichmayr), daughter of an executed member of the German resistance.
 Arnold questions several musicians, many of whom know Emmaline's father and say that Furtwängler refused to give Hitler the Nazi salute.
 Arnold begins interrogating Furtwängler, asking why he didn't leave Germany in 1933 like so many other musicians.
 Why he had played for Hitler's birthday?
 Why he had played at a Nazi rally?
-And why his recording of Anton Bruckner's 7th Symphony was used on the radio after Hitler's death?
+Why his recording of Anton Bruckner's 7th Symphony was used on the radio after Hitler's death?
 Arnold gets a second violinist to tell him about Furtwängler's womanizing and the conductor's professional jealousy of Herbert von Karajan.

 In a subplot, Arnold is assisted by a young Jewish U.S. Army lieutenant.
 The young officer begins to have sympathy for the conductor, as does the young German woman who works as a clerk in their office.
 This causes friction between Arnold and his subordinates.
 In a voice-over, Arnold explains that Furtwängler was exonerated at the later hearings but boasts that his questioning "winged" him.
-Actual footage of the real Furtwängler shows him shaking hands with Propaganda Minister Joseph Goebbels after a concert.
+Footage of the real Furtwängler shows him shaking hands with Propaganda Minister Joseph Goebbels after a concert.
 The conductor surreptitiously wipes his hands with a cloth after touching the Nazi.